Très Délicieux, Très Cher

 February 25, 2012

-[Sad Update: This place closed in the fall of 2012.
+Updates: This place closed in the fall of 2012.
 This was always my go-to anytime I went hiking out near Kent.
-Sad face.]
+Sad face.
+Also, just having re-read this page in 2019… it’s a shame I put no effort into it, as Belgique was pretty great.

 Oui, oui, j’ai succombé à la piste de chocolat au Connecticut.
 Le sigh.